aappddeevv/scalajs-reaction/README.md

 reactdom.createAndRenderWithId(Helloworld(), "container")
 ```

-Of course, if every component was so simple, you would just write some js/ts
-functions and skip this facade.
-This facade shines when you introduce
+The ReasonReact facade is more valuable when you introduce state-holding
-state-holding components since every component has a builtin reducer to manage
+components since every component has a builtin reducer to manage state and you
-state and you use your favorite effects library.
+use your favorite effects library.
 See the
 [documentation](http://aappddeevv.github.io/scalajs-reaction) for more details.

+You have choices and they are all straightforward.

 ## Usage
 Include the library in your build: